Panavally: Transportation

-The Cherthala-Arookutty-Aroor Temple Poochakkal- Vytilla Mobility Hub Kaloor bus route goes through this village and runs parallel to the national highway NH 47.
+The Cherthala-Arookutty-Aroor Temple Poochakkal- Vytilla Mobility Hub Kaloor bus route goes through this village and runs parallel to the national highway NH 66.

 Economy

 The economy in general is agriculture based, but equally supported by the seafood processing industry.
 Due to the proximity to the Cochin city, this village supplies workforce to the city as well.

 Educational and cultural institutions

-Major educational institutions are NSS Higher secondary & LP school,Trichattukulam.
-SNVHSS & BSC Colleage Sreekandeswaram.Govt LP school Odampally.
+Major educational institutions are NSS Higher secondary & LP school, Trichattukulam.
+SNVHSS & BEd College, Sreekandeswaram.
+Govt LP school Odampally.